Drying polyurethane can feel like watching paint dry—slow and frustrating. But it doesn’t have to be.

 Water-based polyurethane typically takes around 6 hours to dry on wood surfaces.
 Oil-based polyurethane, on the other hand, requires approximately 24 hours to dry.
 So water-based polyurethane typically dries faster on wood surfaces compared to oil-based polyurethane.

 Water-based products contain lower levels of volatile organic compounds (VOCs) and have a quicker evaporation rate, allowing them to dry in approximately 6 hours.
-In contrast, oil-based polyurethane takes about 24 hours longer due to its slower evaporation rate.

-How to cure polyurethane
+How to Cure Polyurethane

 You can apply heat to cure polyurethane.
 Ensure proper ventilation, then use a heat source like a heat gun or space heater to warm the coated surface gently.
-Maintain a safe distance from the polyurethane surface.
-Apply gentle heat to the coated area, moving gradually across the surface.

 Exercise caution to avoid overheating or damaging the finish.